hrafnthor/wakatime-client/README.md

 ### Configuration

-The client builder exposes the internal network client, as well as the authentication client, for further configuration such as adding network interceptors or configuring timeout limits
+The client builder exposes the internal network client for further configuration such as adding network interceptors or configuring timeout limits

 ```kotlin
 builder.network {